wotakumoe/wotaku/docs/guides/anime/discrip.md

     - TV Shows also follow this mentality, as it's usually one long video instead of being separated.
 5. Click the drive with a green arrow on it, under "Make MKV", to start ripping.
 This will take a while, depending on the file size and disk player speed.

 After this is done, your MKV file is ready!
-You can convert it to an MP4 or other format if you want,or you can [**REMUX it**](https://rentry.org/bingremuxin).
+You can convert it to an MP4 or other format if you want, or you can [**REMUX it**](https://rentry.org/bingremuxin).

 ## Making ISO